 - Aggressive fluid administration may be required (i.e. fluid boluses) due to cardiogenic shock.
 Reassess lungs frequently. - Attempt to capture Lead V4R to determine right ventricular involvement. - Patient may be sensitive to NTG and Fentanyl administration.
-Monitor BP frequently. - Treat hypotension with a fluid challenge and administer NTG or Fentanyl with caution. - If 2° type II or 3° block, prepare to pace immediately. - A Consider Atropine 0.5 mg IV up to 3 mg while awaiting pacer. - A Consider Midazolam 2 mg slow IV prior to pacing. - A Start pacing at 70 BPM, 20 mA and increase until mechanical capture is obtained. - Dopamine use for hypotension is discouraged.
+Monitor BP frequently. - o Treat hypotension with a fluid challenge and administer NTG or Fentanyl with caution. - If 2° type II or 3° block, prepare to pace immediately. - A Consider Atropine 0.5 mg IV up to 3 mg while awaiting pacer. - A Consider Midazolam 2 mg slow IV prior to pacing. - A Start pacing at 70 BPM, 20 mA and increase until mechanical capture is obtained. - If patient is still hypotensive, begin Norepinephrine 30 gtts/min (max 44 drops).
+Titrate to effect.